 The European project Compass developed this toolkit for the use of Business Support Organisations or others keen to support companies in designing Roadmaps towards RI.
 Yet, companies wishing to set up an internal lab can of course use the same methodology and adjust it according to their realities.
 In this kit, you will see that we refer to the person or structure in charge of the RI-Labs as the “RI-Lab Coordinator”.
 In light with RI principles, this toolkit was co-created by the COMPASS team together with stakeholders in an iterative and constructive process.

-Francois Jégou tells about his work on co-creation methods and nanotechnologies in one of our video interviews.
+Please watch our interview with Francois Jégou tells about his work on co-creation methods and nanotechnologies.

 The Science2Design4Society (S2D4S) method is the design and research approach developed by and used in the DesignLab of the University of Twente.
 The spaces of the DesignLab are directly linked to the phases of the method.
 In the core, the DesignLab is a physical place in which the designing character of the University of Twente is shown explicitly.
 Design forms, together with working in multidisciplinary teams and focus on relationships between technology and society, the basis for the DesignLab and the S2D4S method.
 This makes the DesignLab is a platform for multidisciplinary collaboration, innovation and creativity, for which ‘design research’ is taught, studied and practiced based on a clearly distinctive profile: Science2Design4Society.

 Please watch our interview with Frank Kresin in which he tells about this method.

 Making Sense is a project that ran for two years between 2015 and 2017 and has been co-funded by the European Commision Horizon2020.